dev-raghvendramisra/Rex-Server/README.md

 rex start
 ```

-This will start the server with the default configuration.
+This will start the server with default configuration.

 ### Using a Custom Configuration